 ‘I shall continue.’

-Self-affirmations are a powerful tool that keeps you focused on your goals in life.
-Just like Leonardo himself, many leaders and entrepreneurs today are religiously following his habits of self-affirming.
-Self-affirmations come in many different techniques but they all serve a single purpose; to send positive energy out to the world, stay focused and achieve set goals.
+Self-affirmations are a powerful tool that help you become focused on your life goals (I wrote an article after reciting self-affirmations for the past 3 years!
+It's called: Self-Affirmations Bruce Lee Style and My Thoughts After 3 Years of Daily Affirmations, check it out!).
+Just like Leonardo himself, many leaders and entrepreneurs today are religiously following his habits of self-affirmations.
+Self-affirmations come in many different techniques but they all serve a single purpose; to send positive energy out to the Universe, help you stay focused and achieve goals.

 I don’t believe that we can achieve our goals by simply reciting affirmations.
 There is a clear difference between day-dreaming (being delusional) and effectively visualising backed by action.
 However, I believe that self-affirmations are powerful as they help me gain clarity and focus on my values and life goals.
 Like mission statements, it is a succinct way of defining my purpose in life.

 If you haven't developed a habit of practising self-affirmations or you're not sure where to start, I recommend listening to this podcast by Tim Ferriss: Scott Adams: The Man Behind Dilbert.

 Did you know that Leonardo was also an incredible athlete?

 It’s almost hard to believe a man excelling in so many different fields (But remember, this is how we are all created to be, not just Leonardo.
 Why settle and be good at one thing when we can be great in everything?
 Think ability not incompetence.
 Think abundance not scarcity).
 Leonardo knew that only a healthy body can bestow a healthy mind and therefore exercise was a strict daily routine in his life.